ADHD is a common topic among parents, schools, and health providers. But ADHD in girls is an elusive concept.

-Why Girls with ADHD Are Missed
+Why ADHD in Girls Is Missed

 Early research on ADHD seemed to indicate that ADHD was diagnosed primarily in boys.
 In fact, in 1980, one girl for every 9 boys was diagnosed.
 Three decades later, researchers now know it occurs equally in genders.
 However, it is still not equally recognized and treated as such.
 Currently, one girl is diagnosed for every three boys.

 ADHD in Girls Looks Different Than It Does in Boys